User manual optimise:ms

 Relapses can be characterised as mild, moderate or severe.
 The size of the circle depicts this information with larger circles representing more severe relapses.
 Where this information is not available, relapses are shown as .

 A severe relapse that started on the 7th of August 2011 and ended on the same date is shown below.
-The circle size represents the severity level and the dashed line the duration of the event.
+The circle size represents the severity level and the dashed line indicates the duration of the event.

 An opportunistic infection (Adverse Event) that lasted one month is shown below.